 - Awesome Music: Funeral for A Friend/Love Lies Bleeding, first track of Goodbye Yellow Brick Road.
 Apparently, according to The Other Wiki, it is the kind of music he wants played at his funeral.

-Also, listen to "You're So Static" from the Caribou album.
+- Also, listen to "You're So Static" from the Caribou album.
 It features the Tower of Power horn section at its best.
 Pure.
 Unadulterated.
 Awesome.

-The "classic Elton" period between 1969-1976, while it did not always produce consistent albums, produced many songs which would stand up as standards of the rock era: "Skyline Pigeon", "Tiny Dancer", "Levon", "Crocodile Rock", "Daniel", "Candle In The Wind", "Don't Let The Sun Go Down On Me", "Philadelphia Freedom", "Bennie And The Jets", "Goodbye Yellow Brick Road", "Someone Saved My Life Tonight", "Sorry Seems To Be The Hardest Word", "Rocket Man", "Saturday Night's Alright For Fighting", "Don't Go Breaking My Heart", "Your Song", etc.
+- The classic 1969–76 period, which produced many songs which stand up as standards of the rock era: "Skyline Pigeon", "Tiny Dancer", "Levon", "Crocodile Rock", "Daniel", "Candle In The Wind", "Don't Let The Sun Go Down On Me", "Philadelphia Freedom", "Bennie And The Jets", "Goodbye Yellow Brick Road", "Someone Saved My Life Tonight", "Sorry Seems To Be The Hardest Word", "Rocket Man", "Saturday Night's Alright For Fighting", "The Bitch Is Back", "Don't Go Breaking My Heart", "Your Song", etc.

-Album-wise, Madman Across The Water, Honky Chateau, Tumbleweed Connection, Elton John, Captain Fantastic And The Brown Dirt Cowboy and Goodbye Yellow Brick Road are frequently included in lists of the best albums of all time.
+- Album-wise, Madman Across The Water, Honky Chateau, Tumbleweed Connection, Elton John, Captain Fantastic And The Brown Dirt Cowboy and Goodbye Yellow Brick Road are frequently included in lists of the best albums of all time.

 - Crazy Awesome Up to Eleven: His increasing flamboyant stage shows of The Seventies.
 One show at the Hollywood Bowl in 1973 involved a frilly costume, a long staircase, celebrity impersonators, Linda Lovelace as MC and five differently-colored pianos on stage spelling E-L-T-O-N on their sides.
 They opened up with doves flying out of each one.
 Later on, his engineer played organ on "Crocodile Rock" while a live crocodile on a leash roamed the stage.

 He was born a pauper to a pawn on a Christmas Day, when the New York Times said, "God Is Dead", and the war's begun, Alvin Tostig has a son today

 - "Rocket Man", "Your Song", "Philadelphia Freedom", "Bennie And The Jets", "Crocodile Rock", "Saturday Night's Alright (For Fighting)", "Goodbye Yellow Brick Road", "I'm Still Standing"...he is a master of the earworm.

-His cover-version of the already earworm-ish "Pinball Wizard".
+- His cover-version of the already earworm-ish "Pinball Wizard".
 It should be noted that it was (and still is) the only cover-version of a Who song to reach on any Top Ten charts.

-Sequel Displacement: Not many people have heard of Empty Sky, except for Americans (it was released in the US in 1975).
+- Sequel Displacement: Not many people have heard of Empty Sky, except for Americans (it was released in the US in 1975).
 His self-titled album is often considered his debut although it was his second album.